commentary Romans 9

 19 Thou wilt say then unto me, Why doth he yet find fault?
 For who hath resisted his will?
 20 Nay but, O man, who art thou that repliest against God?
 Shall the thing formed say to him that formed it, Why hast thou made me thus?
 21 Hath not the potter power over the clay, of the same lump to make one vessel unto honour, and another unto dishonour?

-How unreasonable for the clay to question the potter and refuse to accomplish the purpose for which it was created!
-Equally unreasonable it is for a man to question God’s reasons for creating us the way He did (read Is 45:9-11 in the LXX).
-The Creator deserves our reverence and meekness.
-But now, O Lord, thou art our Father; we are the clay, and thou our potter; and we all are the work of Thy hand (Is 64:8).
-Can the clay understand the Potter?
-Does He not have the right to make of the clay whatsoever vessel He wishes?
 A house contains a large variety of vessels, each with special design and purpose; some are made of gold and silver, others of wood and earth, some are used in formal settings, others fulfill menial tasks (2Tim 2:20).
 Everyone who humbles himself to be shaped and purged by the Potter shall be a vessel unto honour, sanctified, and meet for the Master’s use, and prepared unto every good work (2Tim 2:21).

-The Potter and clay analogy is particularly relevant to the Apostle’s larger subject of God’s plan for Jews and Gentiles in the New Covenant of grace.
+The Potter and clay analogy is particularly relevant to the Apostle’s subject of God’s plan for Jews and Gentiles in the New Covenant of grace.
 God was patient with the vessels of wrath (v22) and did not re-mold the clay immediately, even though He had fore-ordained to bestow the riches of His glory upon the vessels of mercy (v23).
-It is a not-so-subtle reminder to the Jews of an unmistakable prophecy concerning the nation of Israel.
+This is a not-so-subtle reminder to the Jews of an unmistakable prophecy concerning the nation of Israel.
 Behold, as the clay is in the potter’s hand, so are ye in Mine hand, O house of Israel….If that nation, against whom I have pronounced, turn from their evil, I will repent of the evil that I thought to do unto them…But if it do evil in My sight, that it obey not My voice, then I will repent of the good, wherewith I said I would benefit them (Jer 18:1-10).
 Yet Israel did not obey, and the clay was marred in the hand of the Potter: so He made it again another vessel, as seemed good to the Potter to make it (Jer 18:4).

-We must remain within the analogy’s domain of good purpose and application.
-While the picture of God shaping a man (or people) to His purpose is beautiful and inspiring, Man is much more than clay.
-Clay has no mind, so it is impossible for it to talk back to its maker, much less refuse the work it was created to do.
-Rather, the analogy intends to demonstrate the impropriety of Man questioning the designs and plans of the Creator, yet this is a common human tendency across all people groups!
 The atheist/agnostic impugns God’s character by criticizing His creative hand and the Christian is often tempted to question/doubt God’s goodness when he encounters difficulties and strife (see Rom 8:35).
 It is an important lesson to learn.
 Allow God to be in control of your life and He will wisely administer events and circumstances so that your character and being are shaped to His good pleasure.
 Humble yourselves therefore under the mighty hand of God, that He may exalt you in due time (1Pet 5:6; James 4:10).
 He wants to make of us a name and a praise among all people of the earth (Zeph 3:20).
 Will we let Him?

 22 What if God, willing to shew his wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction: 23 And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory, 24 Even us, whom he hath called, not of the Jews only, but also of the Gentiles?